• Skip to primary navigation

 • Import affiliate products – some eCommerce stores offer affiliate product RSS feeds that let you showcase or aggregate the latest affiliate products.
 For example, Day of the Shirt aggregates the latest products daily from t-shirt sites.

-WordPress RSS to Post Tutorial: Step-by-Step Guide
+RSS to Post WordPress Tutorial: Step-by-Step Guide

 No matter why you need to auto post RSS feeds to WordPress, the basic steps are the same.